 For example, the burnout person might be that colleague who is late each morning because he hasn’t slept well and dreads getting out of bed to head to the office or the co-worker who stares at the computer screen for hours on end, never seeming to focus on the task in front of her.
 The real problem is when you have a whole team, or even department of burnout people.
 How can you grow and reach high goals with unmotivated and uninterested people by your side?
 You can’t.
 The problem continues to develop as people from other departments feel the weakness of their colleagues and that end up affecting the whole company eventually.

 The main factor is stress, caused by an excessive workload or an unfavorable environment at the office.
 Everybody has a different breaking point when it comes to coping with stress.
-The American psychologist Herbert Freudenberger and his colleague Gail North theorized the occupational burnout and divided the development of the syndrome in stages, among which are:
+The American psychologist Herbert Freudenberger and his colleague Gail North theorized the occupational burnout and divided the development of the syndrome into stages.
+Some are signs of burnout at work, while others come from personal life.

 - The compulsion to prove oneself.
 In most cases, this is a result of trying to do many things simultaneously.